nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 .. image:: ../../assets/figure/fig-2.png

-Though not perfectly balanced due to node :math:`a` originally appearing multiple times (in :math:`t=\{0,2,3\}`), the resulting snapshots have more comparable order and size, with edges still sorted by their ``attr``.

-This method is particularly useful when node interactions are not evenly distributed across time.
+The resulting snapshots have a more similar number of nodes and edges, sorted by the selected ``attr`` values, though they are still uneven due to node :math:`a` interacting multiple times in :math:`t=\{0,2,3\}`.
-Note that results are highly data-dependent and are expected to vary in a case-by-case basis.
+Note that the resulting split is highly data-dependent and expected to vary in a case-by-case basis.

 Rank-based cut
 --------------

-Forcing a number of bins can be achieved by setting ``rank_first=True``, which sorts edges, nodes, or one of its attributes by their order of appearance in the data (see `pandas.Series.rank
+Setting ``rank_first=True`` slices a graph considering the order of appearance of edges, nodes, or attributes, depending on the parameters passed to the function (see `pandas.Series.rank
 <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.rank.html>`__ for details):

 .. code-block:: python